tc39/proposal-decorators/README.md

 ## Using decorators in classes

-Decorators allow frameworks and libraries to extend the behavior of classes.
-Decorators are used by putting `@decoratorName(args)` before an element of a class.
-Some decorators take arguments, and others expect no arguments.
-Decorators can do all sorts of things--see the documentation of particular decorator for more information.
-You can decorate any class element.

-The above example can be cleaned up a bit with decorators, as follows:
+ESnext provides decorators to let frameworks and libraries to extend the behavior of classes, as seen in the next version of the example:

 ```js
 @defineElement('counter')